fappaz/tibia-7.7-db-gui/README.md

     - The `leaked-server/npc` directory to `api/npcs`
     - `leaked-server/dat/objects.srv` to `api/objects`
 - Go to each of the target folders above and run `node parse.js`.
 This will parse the original files to a friendly format that this project will understand
 - Go to `./database` then run `node parse.js`.
+This will generate the following files:
+    - `creatures.json`
+    - `npcs.json`
+    - `objects.json`
+    - `quests.json`
+    - `spells.json`
+- Still inside `./database`, run `node generateSprites.js`.
+This will generate the following:
-This will generate gifs from all sprites into the `./public/images` folder, as well as create a simple JSON database in `./database/database.json`
+    - gifs from all sprites into the `./public/images/sprites` folder
+    - pngs of one frame from each gif above
 - Go to the root folder of this project and run `npm run dev`
 - Open the link provided in the terminal log then navigate to one of the pages in the routes (e.g.: http://localhost:3000/map)